dozmus/antlr4-macro/README.md

 antlr4-macro artifact.

 You can specify either target file, i.e. `-i my-grammar.mg4` or the entire working directory, i.e. `-i .`.
-You may also enable recursive traversal of the working directory, i.e. `-i . -r`.
+You may also enable recursive
+traversal of the working directory, i.e. `-i . -r`.
+When traversing the directory, only files with extension `mg4` will be picked up.

 More usage information available at `java -jar antlr4-macro.jar -help`